A Brief History

-If you are not in the procession and would like to help the committee on the day please contact Stewart, Sasha or Janet who will be delighted to accept your support.
+If you are not in the procession and would like to help the committee on the day please contact any committee member who will be delighted to accept your support.

 Finally a word for our sponsors: The local businesses and organisations who make it all possible.
 Thank you.